exercism/v3/languages/javascript/exercises/concept/array-analysis/.docs/introduction.md

-In Javascript, an array is a list-like structure with no fixed length which can hold any type of primitives or ojects, even mixed types.
-The array elements can be accesed by their index, array also provide a bunch of built-in methods. in this exercise we will tackle the build-in method to analyse the array
+In JavaScript, an array is a list-like structure with no fixed length which can hold any type of primitives or objects, or even mixed types.
+The array elements can be accessed by their index.
+Arrays are also given a bunch of built-in methods.

+In this exercise we will use built-in methods to analyse the contents of an array, instead of using a `for` loop, or `.forEach`.

-Example of analysis with `looping` :
+Example of analysis using a for loop :

 ```javascript
 const numbers = [1, 'two', 3, 'four']